-Scottsdale Divorce
+Scottsdale High Net Worth Divorce Lawyer

-Our primary goal is to assist you with resolving your family law issue efficiently and affordably while protecting your interests.
-Our attorneys exercise a no-nonsense style of practice and are upfront and straightforward about the strength of your positions so you can make appropriate and informed decisions about your family law matter.
+Our Scottsdale high net divorce attorneys exercise a no-nonsense style of practice and are upfront and straightforward about the strength of your positions so you can make appropriate and informed decisions about your family law matter.

-High Net Worth Divorce Attorneys In Scottsdale, AZ
+Why Choose Our High Net Worth Divorce Attorneys In Scottsdale, AZ

-Having a divorce attorney who can help you use these tools effectively is a huge part of ensuring that your divorce is fair to both spouses.
+High net worth couples face unique challenges when going through property division in the divorce process.
+Thankfully, the Arizona divorce process has some built-in rules to address specific assets that are yours or your spouse’s alone.
+Having a family law attorney who can help you use these tools effectively is a huge part of ensuring that your divorce is fair to both spouses.

-What is High Net Worth Divorce?
+Why is a High Net Worth Divorce Different?

 In general, high net worth can mean any couple that has substantial assets.
 However, many financial experts consider someone “high net worth” if their assets (excluding their home) are worth over $1 million.